 INTJs’ form of manipulation would be similar to legal analysis.
 An INTJ may discover a rarely used law that has not been repealed and remains on the books.

 However, this INTJ wants to use the law for a particular circumstance that it arguably was not intended for.

 Through persuasion and past precedents, the INTJ prevails.

-In this context, we are using Oxford Dictionary’s Manipulate as “Handle or control (a tool, mechanism, etc.), typically in a skillful manner.”
+In this context, we use Oxford Dictionary’s Manipulate as “Handle or control (a tool, mechanism, etc.), typically in a skillful manner.”

-We are not applying pejoratives nor accolades on the word manipulation, but using all the tools that are legally and morally viable to affect optimal results.
+We are not applying pejoratives nor accolades on the word manipulation but using all the legally and morally viable tools to affect optimal results.

-INTJs are highly skilled problem solvers and have the requisite sensitivity, empathy, and reason to make hard decisions.
+INTJs are highly skilled problem solvers with the requisite sensitivity, empathy, and reason to make hard decisions.

-If you want fair and equitable outcomes, these introverts can be trusted to use whatever tools available to affect this end.
+If you want fair and equitable outcomes, these introverts can be trusted to use whatever tools available to effect this end.

 Kirsten Moodie of Personality Growth said,

-INTJs are incredible problem solvers, and have a natural ability for figuring things out.
-INTJs actually enjoy looking at the information in front of them and finding the best possible plan to approach a problem.
+INTJs are incredible problem solvers and have a natural ability to figure things out.
+INTJs enjoy looking at the information in front of them and finding the best possible way to approach a problem.
 They love being able to use their incredible minds as a way of concocting the perfect plan.
-INTJs are great problem solvers because they will gather as much information as possible, and use their inner minds to process the best and most logical solution.
-They are also rather intuitive people, and have a knack for processing a lot of information, where other people will miss things (para.
+INTJs are great problem solvers because they will gather as much information as possible and use their inner minds to process the best and most logical solution.
+They are also relatively intuitive people, and have a knack for processing a lot of information, which other people will miss things (para.
 6).